skupperproject/skupper-example-template/README.md

 token can link to your site.
 Make sure that only those you trust have access to it.

-First, use `skupper token create` in site Public to generate the token.
-Then, use `skupper link create` in site Private to link the sites.
+First, use `skupper token create` in Public to generate the token.
+Then, use `skupper link create` in Private to link the sites.

 _**Public:**_